-Directors and employees
+Directors, officers, and employees

-All Directors and employees of Auckland Airport are responsible for reporting immediately to the Chief Executive and Market Disclosure Officer any information that they consider to be or likely to be Material Information.
-The Chief Executive and Market Disclosure Officer will immediately report that information to the Board.
-If any employee fails to report to the Chief Executive and Market Disclosure Officer any such information, then appropriate disciplinary action will be taken.
+All Directors, officers and employees of Auckland Airport are responsible for reporting immediately to the Chief Executive and Market Disclosure Officer any information that they consider to be or likely to be Material Information.
+If any Director, officer or employee fails to report to the Chief Executive and Market Disclosure Officer any such information, then appropriate disciplinary action will be taken.